 Anyway, there is a reason for this.
-Apple Inc is now marketing company with no manufacturing facility but Amazon is a distributor of general merchandise.
+Apple Inc is now a marketing company with no manufacturing facility but Amazon is a distributor of general merchandise.
 It’s pretty natural that Amazon has to keep more stocks then inventory turnover can be much lower.

 Number of Key Suppliers

-Supply chain management is about relationship between trading partners.
+Supply chain management is about the relationship between trading partners.
 Working closely with strategic suppliers will bring competitive advantage to the firm.

 Number of Key Vendors Amazon vs Apple